FN FNP

 The FN FNP pistol is a series of semi-automatic, polymer-framed pistols manufactured in Columbia, South Carolina, by FNH USA, a division of Fabrique Nationale de Herstal.
-The handgun debuted in early 2006 and is variously chambered for the 9×19mm, .40 S&W, .357 SIG and .45 ACP cartridges.

-Standard features
+Design

+Operation

+The pistols of the FNP series are hammer-fired firearms utilizing a Browning cam system with an external extractor.

+The trigger module is housed inside the polymer frame as an individual unit connected to the hammer.

+The magazine release button is held in place by a retention pin which can be removed to allow the magazine release button to be reversed.

+The trigger pull for the FNP-9 variant is generally 8 lbf while in double action, and 3 to 4 lbf while in single action.

 All variations of the pistol include ambidextrous decocking levers and a reversible magazine release, as well as an integrated tactical accessory rail.

 In addition, the FNP-45 offers an ambidextrous slide release.

+Disassembly and reassembly of the handgun is relatively simple.

+To disassemble the weapon, the slide is locked to the rear and the magazine is released from the weapon.
+The takedown lever located to the front of the frame is rotated downwards and the slide is released to allow it to slip off the frame rails.
+Once removed, the recoil spring is removed from its position in the barrel and the barrel is removed.

+To reassemble the weapon the process is reversed with the slide being slid onto the frame rails and the takedown lever rotated up while the slide is locked to the rear.

+Ammunition

+The handgun is variously chambered for the 9×19mm, .40 S&W, .357 SIG and .45 ACP cartridges.

+Construction

 According to FNH USA, the FNP line of pistols is the only polymer-framed autoloading pistol on the market (as of its introduction) with fully replaceable frame rails; this allows the pistol to be rebuilt after extensive firing, thereby extending service life.
-(Steyr M Series pistols also have this feature, and were released in 1999.)
+However, Steyr M Series pistols also have this feature, and were released in 1999.